Newfield Secondary School: Ofsted inspections

 In 2008 an Ofsted inspection report graded Newfield overall as Grade 4 ('inadequate'), resulting in special measures status being applied.
 Over the following two years, progress was made culminating in the special measures status being removed and the school being judged to be Grade 3 ('satisfactory') in the 2010 inspection.
 The next inspection, conducted in May 2017, saw the school received an inspection rating of 'good'.
 The most recent Ofsted inspection came in March 2022.
 The school was again judged to be 'Good', with notable references to the inclusivity of the school and the high standards at the school.

 Proposed changes to arts teaching

 In 2025 the school announced that it would be reducing the number of Drama, Music, Design and Technology and Computing lessons, in order to increase teaching time for Maths and English, citing poor performance in those subjects as the justification.
-In response, in May of 2025 students organised their own protests, staging a self-organised walkout; other protests included banners and gatherings outside the school.
+In response, in May 2025 students organised their own protests, staging a self-organised walkout; other protests included banners and gatherings outside the school.